ChrisJFarr/OMSCS-ML-CS-7641/assignment1/README.txt

    and seeds set.
 This may have to do with the grid-search-cv implementation unless there was a subtle mistake in my code.

+TODO Compile all analysis results into tables
+Compile graphs into single rows for paper